djknox/djknox.github.io/_drafts/laracon-online-2020-recap.md

 - install with Blade + Livewire: `php artisan jetstream:install livewire`
 - install with Vue + Inertia: `php artisan jetstream:install inertia`

+Needless to say, there is a lot to look forward to in Laravel 8.

 ---

 2:00PM EST
 Prosper Otemuyiwa - [@unicodeveloper](https://twitter.com/unicodeveloper)
 "Supercharing Laravel Apps with Machine Learning"

 Prosper provided this basic definition of "Machine Learning": computer processing and evaluating data beyond programmed algorithms.
-He spoke about how developers can get started with machine learning by leveraging pre-trained models that are accessible via API calls.
+He spoke about how developers can get started with machine learning by leveraging pre-trained models that are accessible via open APIs.

 A few of these models include:
 - Microsoft Azure Cognitive Services
 - Amazon Machine Learning API
 - Google Cloud ML API
 - IBM Watson ML API

 Prosper also announced his own "Laravel ML Kit" composer package that will become available a week or so after Laravel 8's release.
 The package includes:
-- driver-based solution for adding ML features in easy-to-use-package
+- driver-based solution for adding ML features
 - ships with Google Cloud integration
 - Amazon, Microsoft, IBM integration coming soon
 - text recognition, face detection, landmark detection, translations, logo detection, label detection, text to speech, sentiment analysis, etc.